Updated: January 2021

 - A summary of your experience and accomplishments that is supported by specifics from your background

 - Core Competencies/Key Skills names specific skills you use in your field pulled from your experience

 - Job descriptions in justified paragraphs followed by bulleted accomplishments.

 This format provides plenty of opportunities to describe what you’ve been doing and how you’ve succeeded at each position.
 You also add juicy, searchable industry keywords in their appropriate context.
-Try this tool to help you find the best industry keywords for your resume.

 How to Stand Out as a High-Achieving Executive